We all know that cart abandonment is a problem. I mean, the average cart abandonment rate is a whopping 69.57%.

 Their checkout page is designed to be the last step, building trust and satisfying customers to avoid buyers’ remorse.
 They have accounted for a three-step process with a clear order summary, an option to add discounts, a price breakdown, and a lock icon to denote secure checkout.

 What stands out: Iconography.
-The lock icon shows that the checkout is secure, easing concerns and building trust for the payment gateway.
+The lock icon shows that the payment checkout page is secure and trustworthy.
+This visually reinforces the perceived security of the checkout page.

 34. THE ICONIC